Riddhish1/SpaceSage/README.md

 ## 🎗 License

-This project is protected under the [SELECT-A-LICENSE](https://choosealicense.com/licenses) License.
-For more details, refer to the [LICENSE](https://choosealicense.com/licenses/) file.
+This project is protected under the MIT License.
+For more details, refer to the [LICENSE](LICENSE) file.

 ---

 ## 🙌 Acknowledgments

-- List any resources, contributors, inspiration, etc. here.
+- The Galaxy10 dataset used in the galaxy classification model
+- NASA exoplanet data for habitability assessment model training
+- CelesTrak for satellite orbit data
+- HuggingFace Transformers library for BERT-based models
+- TensorFlow and PyTorch for machine learning model development
+- React, TypeScript, and TailwindCSS for the frontend

 ---